veronicasalt/pennymac-stocks-proj/README.md

 **Stock Watchlist**: AAPL, MSFT, GOOGL, AMZN, TSLA, NVDA

 ## Architecture
 The system is built entirely on AWS CDK (Infrastructure as Code), meaning the entire stack is defined in pennymac_stocks_proj_stack.py.
-This approach avoids manual configuration in AWS Console, which ensures reproducibility.
+This approach avoids manual configuration in the AWS Console.

 **Infrastructure**: AWS CDK (Python),